BAF Shaheen College Chattogram: Teaching and other activities

+BAFSC teach in the class with prepared lesson plans following the syllabus designed and approved by Bangladesh Air Force.
+Apart from this, there is a special provision of extra coaching classes for P.E.C.E, JSC, SSC and HSC candidates.
+At least two/three model tests are arranged for all examinee batches.

 Cultural activities

 For enriching the co-curricular activities, various clubs like Debate club, Recitation club, Music club, Drawing club, Spoken club, Spelling club, Mathematics club, Drama club, Sports and games club, Science club, Computer club, Literary association, Fine arts club etc are available in this institution.
 Besides, to flourish the latent talent of every individual student, the college arranges “Inter House wall magazine competition” in every four months and every year Shaheen College Souvenir “Shaheen” is published regularly.
 The institution is devoted in building up honest, ideal and conscious citizens of the country.

 Also BAFSC arrange cultural programs on national occasions and school reasons.